-The person who sent this message, I believe, had the best intentions.
+The person who sent this message, I believe, had the best of intentions.
 However, the way (s)he went about it was very puzzling.

 The Message Began with a Possible Insult

 Without any clarification or explanatory context, “You scare me” is demeaning.
-It says that I evoke fear, terror, trepidation in this person, something few would consider a great characteristic of a pastor.
+It says that I evoke fear, terror, and trepidation in this person, something few would consider a great characteristic of a pastor.